-There will be at least three tasks during the term where you post your work, post to a forum, or make a video for others in the class to review.
+There will be at least three tasks during the term where you post your work, post to a forum, or make a video project for others in the class to review.
 There may be a quiz in Moodle or in ALEKS during the week as well.
 These tasks will always be listed in Moodle so on Monday of each week it is important to check Moodle so you can plan your week.
-Late written work is not accepted.